sam-mehdi/kristall/README.md

 ### Kristall?
 "Crystal" in German.
 Imagine all the facets of a crystal as different languages that the program can handle.

 ### What is this code??
+And why did you choose Rust?
-Look, I was just dabbling in Rust, I'm sorry!
+Look, I just wanted to try Rust, I'm sorry!